-While not directly within the City, the City of New Hope is within the implementation area of the Shingle Creek Chloride TMDL and the Twin and Ryan Lakes Excess Nutrients TMDL.
-Both studies have recently been completed and the Implementation Plans involve the City.
-Additional information regarding the Twin and Ryan Lakes Excess Nutrients TMDL and the Shingle Creek Chloride TMDL studies is presented in the Sections 4.5 and 4.7, respectively.
-Implementation items related to the Twin and Ryan Lakes Excess Nutrients TMDL and the Shingle Creek Chloride TMDL studies is included in Section 8.5 and Section 8.6, respectively.
+The City of New Hope is within the implementation area of the Shingle Creek Chloride TMDL, the Twin and Ryan Lakes Excess Nutrients TMDL, the Upper Mississippi River Bacteria TMDL, which applies to both the North Branch of Bassett Creek and to Shingle Creek, and the Twin Cities Metropolitan Area Chloride TMDL.
+These studies have recently been completed and the Implementation Plans involve the City.
+Additional information regarding the Twin and Ryan Lakes Excess Nutrients TMDL, the Shingle Creek Chloride TMDL, the Upper Mississippi River Bacteria TMDL, and the Twin Cities Metropolitan Area Chloride TMDL studies is presented in the Sections 4.5, 4.7, 4.8, and 4.9 respectively.
+Implementation items are included in Sections 8.5, 8.6, 8.7, and 8.8 respectively.